Victor Alway Victor Alway

 ICONIC gift vouchers

 Of course we’re going to start our list here….what better gift is there for the cyclist in your life than an ICONIC Gift Voucher?
-This is the perfect hassle-free Christmas gift, just choose your price - £10, £30 or £50 (or any combination of the three), enter your recipients email address and voila! a thoughtful gist that doesn’t require any wrapping at all!
+This is the perfect hassle-free Christmas gift, just choose your price - £10, £30 or £50 (or any combination of the three), enter your recipients email address and voila! a thoughtful gift that doesn’t require any wrapping at all!
 Gift vouchers are valid for 6 months, so there’s plenty of time to pick an event (or be savvy, and wait until our sales periods), they can be used across all events - Bath, Oxford, Canterbury, Chester or Cotswold, and any monies left over after paying for an event, will automatically be held in credit on their account to go towards their next ICONIC Event!

 CYCLING bOOKS